andrewdhawthorne/Module-22-Home-Sales-Challenge/README.md

 Answers were rounded to two decimal places.
 I also created temporary views, partitioned the data, cached and uncached a temporarly table, and verified that the table had been uncached.

-I determined that the cached runtime was shorter than the uncached runtime, and the runtime on the partitioned formatted parque data was longer than both the cached and uncached runtimes.
+I determined that the cached runtime was shorter than the uncached runtime, and the runtime on the partitioned formatted parquet data was longer than both the cached and uncached runtimes.

 ### Sources:

-#### Classmate: I worked with cohort member Fidel C on the majority of the assignment
+#### Classmate: I worked with cohort member Fidel C on this assignment

 #### Class Activites: